-What Your Wedding Fight Might Say About Your Marriage
+5 Wedding Fights and What They Might Say About Your Relationship

-Lemon and raspberry curd versus white-chocolate mousse, cupcakes versus classic tiers—wait, can frosting flavors really impact how you decorate your house?
-Well, in a word, yes!
-Your wedding cake symbolizes your style as a couple, and the fact that you each want to assert your own taste (literally) is a sign that you may struggle with creative control over furniture, rugs, paint colors and more.
-Suddenly, his insistence on that crazy groom's cake and his quest to turn the guest room into a man cave make total sense!
-To prevent a style standoff, realize that while your tastes may not sync up, you both get to express them.
-Pick a “free pass" room where you each can put your personal stamp (even if that means antlers over your flat-screen).
+Lemon and raspberry curd versus white-chocolate mousse, or cupcakes versus classic tiers—wait, can frosting flavors really impact how you decorate your house?
+In a word, yes.
+Your wedding cake symbolizes your style as a couple, and the fact that you each want to assert your own taste (literally) is a sign you may struggle with creative control over furniture, rugs, paint colors and more.
+To prevent a style standoff, realize that while your tastes may not sync up at every turn, you both get to express them.
+You can each have a room designated to your personal stamp.
 The rest of your pad calls for more give-and-take, but allowing each other a room of your own makes sharing the decorating reins a whole lot more bearable.

-If You Fight Over: The Size of Your Wedding
+2. If You Fight Over the Size of Your Wedding

-One of you dreams of a glamorous country-club extravaganza, while the other is fine with a 20-person, barefoot ceremony on the beach.
+One of you dreams of a glamorous country club bash, while the other is fine with a 20-person, barefoot ceremony on the beach.
 Sounds like someone prefers to stay under the radar, while the other wants to make a statement.
-No matter who wins in the end, the friction you feel over how grand or low-key your wedding day will be is a tip-off that future battles may be fought over neighborhoods during your house hunt.
+No matter which vibe you go with in the end, the friction you feel over how grand or low-key your wedding day will be is a tip-off that future battles may be fought over neighborhoods during your house hunt.
 Here's what could happen: The statement-maker wants a hip address where you can be in the thick of the action, while the chill spouse would be perfectly happy on a no-name street in the burbs.
-Whoever wants the over-the-top wedding needs to ask: "Am I trying to keep up with my friends?
-Or am I truly attracted to a faster-paced lifestyle?"
-You're not wrong to want to be in a prime spot, but listen to your spouse's side too.
+Whoever wants the over-the-top wedding needs to ask: "Am I trying to keep up with my friends, or am I truly attracted to a faster-paced lifestyle?"
+It's not wrong to want to be in a prime spot, but listen to your spouse's side too.
 Living just outside the trendy zone may be the perfect compromise.

-Who commandeers the guest list for their genetic nearest and dearest?
-Is his fourth cousin twice removed an “A-team" invite?
-Bickering over the friends-versus-family final tally (him: 150 family members, you: 23) hints at future power struggles over how you will prioritize the key people in your life.
+Does your partner insist their fourth cousin twice removed make the A list, simply because he's family?
+Bickering over the friends-versus-family final tally (your partner: 100 family members, you: 40) hints at future power struggles over how you'll prioritize the key people in your life.
 Moving forward, will your spouse expect you to attend family dinners 24/7, while you'd rather spend more time getting to know the couples in your new neighborhood?
-Don't make the mistake of guilt-tripping your partner into doing things your way; you will regret that decision sooner than you think.
-Rather, the trick to keeping the peace is creating a balance so neither of you ends up feeling resentful.
+Don't make the mistake of guilt-tripping your partner into doing things your way—you'll regret that decision sooner than you think.
+Instead, the trick to keeping the peace is creating a balance so neither of you ends up feeling resentful.

-It all just seems so perfect, choosing your wedding song together…until you realize that you have opposing ideas of what tune encapsulates your relationship. (“Excuse me, The Black Keys?
-Who actually wants to hear The Black Keys at their wedding?")
+Choosing your wedding song together seems like such a fun, romantic task—until you realize you have different ideas of what tune encapsulates your relationship.
 While you may be able to pull off the wedding music list without losing your cool, prepare to have this issue resurface when it comes to how you define romance as a couple.
-Will one of you hate gazing at each other in front of a huge crowd at your wedding while the other will eat it up like some sort of fairy tale?
-Watch out for the same kind of friction in newlywed life—how you view Valentine's Day, anniversary gifts, PDA.
-You can't change your partner; only accept that you both have different ways of expressing yourselves and appreciate when the other person makes an effort.
+Watch out for the same kind of friction in newlywed life—how you view Valentine's Day, anniversary gifts and PDA, for example.
+You can't change your partner (and we know you don't want to), so do your best to accept that you both have different ways of expressing your affection and appreciate when the other person makes an effort.

 If you're looking for ways to improve your communication and build a healthier relationship, check out Lasting.
-The science-based app backed by The Knot gets to know your relationship and then creates a customized program just for you and your significant.
-It will help you to shape a better marriage or relationship whether you've never been happier or you're going through a rough patch.
+The science-based app backed by The Knot gets to know your relationship, then creates a tailor-made program just for you and your significant other.
+It'll help you shape a better marriage or relationship whether you've never been happier or you're going through a rough patch.